philipperolet/trg-players/doc/mzero-coding.md

 # Release
 - Do last code commit
-- Bump version in proj.clj
+- remove trails from version
-  - vX.X.X-m0.X.X-release-name
 - write changelog from commits in project.md
-- commit bumped version with changelog in commit message
-- push & tag
+- commit, push & tag
+  - vX.X.X-m0.X.X-release-name - changelog in tag message
+- create new branch, bump version to next in this branch